rileylemm/graphrag-hybrid/guides/mcp/index.md

 - The `src/graphrag_mcp_tool.py` provides a reference implementation for MCP integration
 - See the [Database Setup Guide](../database_setup.md) for detailed database configuration instructions
 - Refer to [Connection Testing](../testing/index.md) for troubleshooting connection issues

+## Troubleshooting

+If you encounter issues with the integration, check:

+1. **Docker Status**: Ensure both containers are running with `docker ps`
+2. **Port Mapping**: Verify ports are correctly mapped in `docker-compose.yml`
+3. **Model Compatibility**: Ensure the embedding model matches the vector size (384)
+4. **Version Compatibility**:
+   - Handle Qdrant client/server version differences
+   - Use try/except blocks for different API versions
+5. **Health Checks**: Use the provided health check utilities to verify connections